AK Rifle 101 for New Gun Owners: What an AK Is and How to Buy One

 An AK-103.
 The AK-100 Series brought the Kalashnikov rifle into the 21st century. (besthqwallpapers.com)

 I’m the first to admit that I’m no guru on the AK rifle or any other firearm.
-But I’ve owned an AK since 2013 and, if you’re thinking about buying one for the first time, I can give you the basics and point you toward more detailed info.
+But I’ve owned an AK since 2013, and if you’re thinking about buying one for the first time, I can give you the basics and point you toward more detailed info.
 Perhaps I can save you from a mistake or two along the way.
-If you’re already an AK guy or gal, you’re quite welcome to read too.
+If you’re already an AK guy or gal, you’re quite welcome to read, too.
 Just understand that I’m not Larry Vickers or Rob Ski.
 More on those guys later in this series.

 AK rifle